Singtel’s Optus suffers call outage, vandalism blamed

 Follow topic:

-SYDNEY - Australian telco Optus said on Nov 26 it had suffered an emergency call outage near Melbourne impacting around 14,000 users, two months after a broader disruption that caused three deaths
+SYDNEY - Australian telco Optus said on Nov 26 it had suffered a service outage near Melbourne impacting around 14,000 users, two months after a disruption to emergency calls that probably caused four deaths

-“Customers will only be able to call emergency services if they are within coverage of another mobile network or are able to call via Wi-Fi,” the company said on its website.
+“Customers will only be able to call emergency services if they are within coverage of another mobile network or are able to call via Wi-Fi,” the company said on its website on the morning of Nov 26.